 There are some cases, however, when it is possible for a person to have their rights restored.
 The court that approved guardianship can also restore the person’s rights if their circumstances improve and they become capable of providing their own care and making sound decisions.

 It is important to note that guardianship comes with a built-in system to ensure everything is going smoothly.
 This includes regular reviews and assessments to ensure:

 - The guardian is acting in the best interests of the ward.

 The rules can differ slightly from court to court, but these check-ins often come in the form of an annual review.
-As your loved one’s guardian, you will want to keep records of all expenditures from their accounts and other information your attorney recommends.
+As your loved one’s guardian, you will want to keep records of all expenditures from their accounts and other information your lawyer recommends.

-Consult an attorney about guardianship.
+Consult a lawyer about guardianship.